armannphd/sqlalchemy-challenge/README.md

 # app-Andaya.py NOTES

-For the dynamic route portion of the code (i.e. looking for minimum, maximum, and average temps for specific dates), dates inputted should be in the format of year-month-day into the URL
+For the dynamic route portion of the code (i.e. looking for minimum, maximum, and average temps for specific date ranges), dates inputted should be in the format of year-month-day into the URL

 For year, four numbers are needed, for month or day, two numbers are needed for each